perama-v/perama-v.github.io/docs/ethereum/protocol/poking/part_5.md

 ## A MatchMismatch

-In the above example there were two contracts that returned a 404 from Sourcify.
+In the above example there were two contracts that returned a 404 from Sourcify but verified on Etherscan.
 ```
 0x106d3c66d22d2dd0446df23d7f5960752994d600
 ```
-Etherscan notes that this is a token called "Labra", and is fully verified with Sourcify.
+Etherscan notes that this is a token called "Labra".
 ```
 0x1636a5dfcf7a21945c06d1bea40b52ce975ea614
 ```